apache/sling-org-apache-sling-feature/docs/features.md

 `Artifact` these are handled just like bundles.
 Extension merge plugins can be configured to perform custom merging.

 Prototypes can provide a useful way to manipulate existing features.
 For example to replace a bundle in an existing feature and deliver this as a modified feature.

+## Relation to Repository Specification (Chapter 132)

+There are two major differences between a repository as described in the [Repository Service Description](https://osgi.org/specification/osgi.cmpn/7.0.0/service.repository.html) and the feature model.
+A repository contains a list of more or less unrelated resources whereas a feature describes resources as a unit.
+For example a feature allows to define a bundle together with OSGi configurations - which ensures that whenever this feature is used, the bundle *together with* the configurations are deployed.
+A repository can only describe the bundle as a separate resource and the OSGi configurations as additional unrelated resources.

+The second difference is the handling of requirements and capabilities.
+While a repository is supposed to list all requirements and capabilities of a resource as part of the description, the feature model does not require this.
+As the feature model refers to the bundle and the bundle has the requirements and capabilities as metadata, there is no need to repeat that information.

+By these two differences you can already tell, that a repository contents is usually generated by tools while a feature is usually a human created resource.
+While it is possible to create a repository index out of a feature, the other way round does not work as the repository has no standard way to define relationships between resources.

+However, the approaches can of course be combined.
+If a feature has requirements which are not fulfilled by the feature itself, a repository can be used to find the matching capabilities.